The browser you are using is too old for our website. Please visit www.aptaclub.co.uk from Chrome and you will be able to browse normally.

 • Persevere – it can take several tries before a toddler likes and accepts a new food.

-Coping with extreme food refusal1
+Coping with extreme food refusal

 Some toddlers are very worried about trying new foods and even start to refuse food they used to enjoy.
 This could be linked to a sensory issue; not liking the sensation of food on their hands and face; or having an anxiety about food linked to a certain memory or experience.
 Extreme food refusal can be very worrying for parents but the following advice can encourage your toddler to have a healthier relationship with food and textures: